chipsalliance/firrtl-spec/spec.md

 Functions cannot contain memories, registers, or instances.
 This makes them "stateless".

-Functions can optional specify that they are "pure" functions.
+Functions can optionally specify that they are "pure" functions.
 These do not have side-effecting operations (such as printf).